bengutow1/csc4402-database-project/README.md

 ## How to run the database in MySQL (stand-alone)

-Start up your MySQL server and log in through preferred program (MySQL Workbench, for example)
+Start up your MySQL server and log in through preferred database management tool (MySQL Workbench, for example)

 To create a new database, in MySQL, run:
 ```bash